-Even if your curtains don’t look dirty, knowing how to clean curtains and making it part of your cleaning routine will go a long way to helping your home stay clean.
+Even if they don’t look dirty, knowing how to clean curtains, and making it part of your cleaning routine, will go a long way to helping your home stay clean.

 Most curtains, whether they’re casual cotton or fancier damask, are made of woven fabrics that gather dust, pet hair and dander, even mold spores.
 Over time, these things accumulate and begin to make your window treatments look dingy.

 That accumulation can also drastically affect your indoor air quality.
 Every time the curtains are opened or closed, every time a pet or person brushes against them, the dust and other debris gets disturbed and begins swirling around in your home.
 You’ll find that debris settling on your furniture as well as your carpet, where every step stirs it up again.